Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/tv_guided_bombs.md

 ## Employment

-To release either bomb, select the corresponding stations, put the Weapon Selector to TV and the Delivery Mode Knob to DIRECT.
+After the three-minute warmup either bomb is released by, selecting the corresponding stations, putting the Weapon Selector to TV and the Delivery Mode Knob to DIRECT.

 Enable the TV mode for the DSCG screen and press the trigger.
 This activates the sensor and video feed will be displayed on the screen.